ioanachelaru/Drowsiness-detection-system/README.md

 # Drowsiness-detection
-Project is build to detect early signs of fatigue of drivers.
+Project is build to detect early signs of fatigue for drivers.